 Barracudas can be found in the New England Aquarium.

-#7 Aggressive Animal: Black mamba
+#7 Black Mamba

 Like most other animals, the black mamba does not seek confrontations with people, but when it is cornered it is notorious for its aggressiveness.
 It gets its name not so much from the color of its scales, which range from dark brown to gray, but from the color of the inside of its mouth when it gapes in a threat display.